-No matter if you are seeing Munich in a day or more, the Hofbräuhaus should be at least a photo stop.
+No matter if you are seeing Munich in a day or more, the Hofbräuhaus should be at least a photo stop, since it is in the heart of Munich’s Old Town.
 The first time we visited, we came here to drink a beer and were impressed by how huge the cups are, and how the beer tasted different than what we were used to back home.

 They will also offer to take pictures of you and your friends and you can choose from many of the things they can print the picture on.
 Such a touristic cliche, right?